salsa-rs/salsa/book/src/rfcs/RFC0006-Dynamic-Databases.md

 There are a number of methods that can be dispatched through the database interface on a `DatabaseKeyIndex`.
-For example, we already mentioned `fmt_debug`, which emits a debug representation of the key, but there is also `maybe_changed_since`, which checks whether the value for a given key may have changed since the given revision.
+For example, we already mentioned `fmt_debug`, which emits a debug representation of the key, but there is also `maybe_changed_after`, which checks whether the value for a given key may have changed since the given revision.
 Each of these methods is a member of the `DatabaseOps` trait and they are dispatched as follows.